Methodology

 Coverage and update cadence

-We currently track 100 English councils.
+We currently track 131 English councils, covering 78.7 million published payment lines.
 Councils publish disclosure files on their own schedule and in their own formats, so how recent the data is varies council by council — some are updated within the last few months, others less frequently, depending on what each council has published.
 Each council's dashboard shows the date range its data actually covers, so you can see exactly how current it is rather than assume a fixed cadence.

 - Source files differ in structure between councils, which occasionally leads to gaps or formatting quirks in fields like description or date.